Boom Baby! – an American Style Cinquain.

 Haiku Challenge

-Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 410 KING and Queen.
+Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 426 DEEP and Woe.

 Useful Links for Synonyms at Thesaurus.com: